powerman2824/ansible-ios-labs/README.md

 ## Use Case Description

-These Ansible code snippets are meant as lab examples using Cisco based equipmet, and not ## &  AND NOT - for use in productions.
+These Ansible code snippets are meant as lab examples using Cisco based equipmet, and not <bold>&  AND NOT</bold> - for use in productions.

 ## Installation